Liam-Deacon/phaseshifts/phaseshifts/README.rst

 various LEED packages (including CLEED), as well as for certain XPD packages.

-Currently, it uses the Barbieri/Van Hove phase shift calculation package and John Rundgren's EEASiSSS package as backends that are wrapped using f2py and a few Python modules to provide a user-friendly object-orientated interface for the end user.
+Currently, it uses the Barbieri/Van Hove phase shift calculation package and preliminary support for John Rundgren's EEASiSSS package as backends that are wrapped using f2py and a few Python modules to provide a user-friendly object-orientated interface for the end user.

+The aim of this package is to both automate and simplify the generation of phase shift files in a manner that is easy for the computational hitch-hiker, but powerful for those that wish to extend the package for particular needs.

-The `phsh.py` script aims to simplify/unify the steps needed for the phase shift calculations into a single command intended for user.
+The `phsh.py` script unifies many of the steps needed for the phase shift calculations into a single command intended for the end-user.
 For more information please read the documentation at `<http://pythonhosted.org//phaseshifts/>`_